VA cash-out refinance guidelines & requirements for 2018, plus VA mortgage rates

 Eligibility can also be established for other servicepersons with an other-than-dishonorable discharge.
 VA-approved lenders can check eligibility, often within minutes, via direct online requests to VA.

-If you have any U.S. military experience whatsoever, it’s worth checking your eligibility for a VA loan.Verify VA cash out loan rates (Oct 15th, 2018)
+If you have any U.S. military experience whatsoever, it’s worth checking your eligibility for a VA loan.Verify VA cash-out loan rates (Dec 9th, 2018)

 Keep in mind, though, that VA loan limits are only the limit on which VA requires zero equity in the home.
-You can open a larger VA cash out loan than the stated VA maximum.
+You can open a larger loan than the stated VA maximum.

 You do this by retaining equity equal to 25 percent of the loan amount that exceeds the local limit.